andiblenk/andiblenk.github.io/_pages/teaching.md

 # Lectures, Seminars, and Lab Courses

-The following list is not complete yet.
-Stay tuned ... ;)

 ## Lecture With Teaching Appointment

 * SS 2021 - Data Science and Machine Learning Basics Lab, German